Bealby/Milestone-Project-2/README.md

 **More Locations with Info Windows:**
 Jack Fairfield has many further stories from his journal which could increase the intereactive Map experience.

-**A Full Length ournal:**
+**A Full Length Journal:**
 Jack Fairfield's journal could be added to the Website in it's entirety, with separate sub links for chapters.

 **More Photos and Stories**:
 Further photos could be added to include family tree information and other relatives and friends stories through the war.
+Especially Jack's brothers who also servered in the army.

 **Contact Form:** A page for people to get in contact if they have any related stories or information to provide.